Hiking the Maggie’s Peak Trail in Lake Tahoe, California

 Hiking Checklist - Lake Tahoe

-The Lake Tahoe area is bear country, and being the case, here is a complete list of must-have things that you will want for any hike around Lake Tahoe.
+With that in mind, here is a complete list of must-have things that you will want for any hike in the Lake Tahoe Basin.

 Hiking the Maggie’s Peak Trail